What Is a Server?

 Servers are high-powered computers built to store, process, and manage network data, devices, and systems.
-From a bird’s eye view, servers are the engines powering organizations by providing network devices and systems with adequate resources.
+Servers are the engines powering organizations by providing network devices and systems with adequate resources.
 For businesses, servers offer critical scalability, efficiency, and business continuity capabilities.

 Whether it’s hosting a data-heavy website, setting up a shared drive for a department, or managing thousands of queries every minute, servers are the vehicles for hosting and processing-intensive workloads that go beyond the capabilities of a traditional computer.